Disney World Disability Access Service

 Once At Disney World

-When you arrive at the parks, rent a stroller or wheelchair if needed, and
+When you arrive at the parks, rent a stroller or wheelchair if needed.

 Do not try to pack too much into one day.
 The sensory stimulation that permeates Walt Disney World can and often does lead to overload.
 At least for the first few days, until you see how the child will react, take a long afternoon break at the hotel or for shopping and dining in a less crowded environment.
 If your child is successful during the morning and evening, then you can gradually add additional hours in the parks.

-Every day, hit your child’s favorite ride in the park first.
-This allows him to experience the ride multiple times with little to no wait, and also sets the tone and mood for a happy and successful day.
+Every day, go to your child’s favorite ride in the park first.
+This allows them to experience the ride multiple times with less wait, and also sets the tone and mood for a happy and successful day.

 Finding The Ideal Place To Stay

-Walt Disney World is an excellent vacation destination for guests with disabilities, as well as those who are healthy.
+Walt Disney World is an excellent vacation destination for all guests.
 Cast Members truly go out of their way to create a magical experience for all guests.
-You may even find your child the recipient of special recognition from Cast Members and characters.
 Simply go with a plan and a lot of patience, let your child set the pace, and prepare yourself for the unexpected, and you will discover why many families with special needs return year after year to the Walt Disney World Resort.